gramineproject/gsc/Documentation/index.rst

    Remove Gramine dependencies that are not needed at runtime.
 This may have a negative side effect of removing even those dependencies that are actually needed by the original application.
+Use with care!

 .. option:: IMAGE-NAME